Shell

 • 💡 The source associated to this target (the default source or through the key sourceID) is appended as the last argument to the command line.

-• 💡 The environment variable DRY_RUN is set to the value true when using updatecli diff to report that any change should only be reported and not applied.
+• 💡 The DRY_RUN environment variable is set to the value true when using updatecli diff to report that any change should only be reported and not applied.

 Target Examples